A Complete Guide to Opening A Grocery Store

 POS System

-A POS setup involves hardware components such as an operating system, display, barcode scanner, receipt printer, EFTPOS, and cash drawer, with add-ons available depending upon need.
+A POS setup involves hardware components such as an operating system, touchscreen monitor, barcode scanner, receipt printer, EFTPOS, and cash drawer, with add-ons available depending upon need.
 For a grocery store, a weighting scale is a great bonus component.
 Apart from the hardware, you also need POS software.
 An effective POS solution can also help you with accounting, payments, inventory management, employee management, customer relations, and advanced reporting.

 Accounting